Chikungunya vaccine, live (cvx 317)

 Brand name: Ixchiq (cvx 317)

-Dosage form: intramuscular solution (-)
+Dosage form: intramuscular powder for injection (preservative-free)

 Drug class: Viral vaccines